yasen-yankov/ios-docs/Guides/Chart/Series/line.md

 ##Configure visual appearance of line series

-If you would like to change series to draw a spline instead of a line, you should set the **spline** property to YES:
+If you would like to change series to draw a spline instead of a line, you should set the <code>spline</code> property to *YES*:

 	TKChartLineSeries* seriesForAnnualRevenue = [[TKChartLineSeries alloc] initWithItems:annualRevenueData];
 	seriesForAnnualRevenue.title = @"Annual Revenue";